kroketio/chatripper/docs/modules.md

 Your class MUST implement `__init__` with a `super()`, then register event callbacks using the `@qirc.on()` decorator.

-Your Python module filename must start with `mod_`, and goes into `data/modules/`
+Your Python module filename MUST start with `mod_`, and goes into `data/modules/`

 ## Type completion

-While working on your module, we strongly suggest to copy the folder `src/python/qircd/` inside your development environment, so that you have type completion for the various dataclasses, and events.
+While working on your module, we suggest to copy the folder `src/python/qircd/` inside your development environment, so that you have type completion for the various dataclasses, and events.